redux-definitions/redux-definitions/README.md

 # Appendix

 ## Typescript
 Redux Enterprise is written in TypeScript.
 Due to the generative nature of the library fully typed actions, reducers, and selectors have proven difficult to implement.
-The goal is to get to the point where all actions and reducers have fully typed payloads ✨ Contributions from anyone with ideas on how to achieve this are very appreciated!
+The goal is to get to the point where all actions and reducers have fully typed payloads. ✨Contributions from anyone with ideas on how to achieve this are very appreciated!
 Feel free to open a Github [issue](https://github.com/redux-enterprise/redux-enterprise/issues/new) or start a conversation on [Spectrum](https://spectrum.chat/redux-enterprise) with any thoughts or ideas.

 ## Examples
 - [NextJS](https://github.com/redux-enterprise/redux-enterprise-nextjs-example)